 When I worked in arts journalism, it was the last great taboo to break an embargo; like a schoolchild caught bunking a lesson, you’d be quickly reprimanded and find yourself in detention (or the bottom-of-a-PR-email-list equivalent) for a few weeks until you'd written your lines of apology and vowed never to do to it again.
 However in an age obsessed with social media, where information can be readily shared (and indeed read) by absolutely anybody, how much gravitas does a press embargo have for the arts?
 And is there any way to reclaim control?

 It’s a question the creative team behind one of this year’s most hotly anticipated West End spectacles are probably currently asking themselves.
-Harry Potter and the Cursed Child, a stage sequel to J.K.Rowling’s trilogy of books (perhaps unsurprisingly) of the same name, opened for first previews a week ago on June 7.
+Harry Potter and the Cursed Child, a stage sequel to J.K.Rowling’s trilogy of books (perhaps unsurprisingly) of the same name, opened for first previews on June 7 at 7pm.
 By 9:56pm on the very same night, Entertainment Columnist for The Daily Mail Baz Bamigboye had tweeted one of the show’s big ‘secrets’, and The Mirror (a trusty 19 minutes earlier) had published their ‘review’ online.
-Not bad for a show that doesn’t open to the press until 30 July.
+Not bad for a show that didn't open to the press until 30 July.

 The journalists' reaction to the embargo sparked debate amongst others in the industry, with many angry at them for breaking it and others - despite not seeing the show in previews themselves - asking whether the current system is outdated, stressing they didn't really do anything wrong.
 "This seven-week gap", writes The Guardian Chief Critic Michael Billington on the difference between preview and press night, "makes nonsense of the whole notion of a “first night” and raises serious questions about the idea of “previews”".